singuyenmai/ECG-processing/README.md

 # ECG-processing
-My project in the course of Biosignal Processing belonging to my bachelor program in Biomedical Engineering at International University, Vietnam National University HCMC.
+A very short project on processing ECG data.
+The project is a part of the Biosignal Processing course I followed during my bachelor study.